Georgia

 22.19: Bloomberg are reporting that Putin has said “war has started”.
 There are reports of heavy street fighting in the Ossetian capital.
 Georgia is saying civilian infrastructure is being bombed.

-5 thoughts on “Georgia”
+5 responses to “Georgia”

-1. It sgould be good to understand the following facts:
+It sgould be good to understand the following facts:

 1. North Ossetia and South Ossetia are parts of one common Ossetia with common nation – Ossetians.
 In Soviet period South Ossetia was administrative moved to Georgia for easier administrative management.
 May be it was a mistake, but in big common counry it wasn’t very important.
 But now Ossetians have right to live together.
 And if USA gave independence to Kosovo then South Ossetia have it right all the more.
 Since Albanians had happened in Kosovo in 1950th, but Ossetians live on this territory about 2000 years.